Hydr8gon/3Beans/README.md

 ### Usage
 Once the necessary files are present, 3Beans should function like the system they were dumped from.
 Controls can be viewed and changed in the settings.
-If you try to boot the official OS, you'll find that the home menu never shows up.
+If you try to launch something from the home menu, you'll find that it never starts.
 This means that digital titles are inaccessible, but cartridges can still be used if the "Cart Auto-Boot" setting is enabled.
 Note that 3Beans requires encrypted cartridge dumps, unlike high-level emulators which typically expect decrypted ones.
 GodMode9 can dump both encrypted and decrypted ROMs, so make sure you get the right one.